-The social credit system in China has left many foreign enterprises worried about their status of compliance and managing situations that could potentially lead to bad social credit.
-Responding to requests for greater clarity and transparency on how the system works, the State Administration for Market Regulation recently released two new documents on the administration of China’s social credit system for companies.
+The China social credit system has left many foreign enterprises worried about their status of compliance and managing situations that could potentially lead to bad social credit.
+Responding to requests for greater clarity and transparency on how the system works, the State Administration for Market Regulation recently released two new documents on the administration of the China social credit system for companies.
 The documents clarify the types of violations and dishonest behavior that can land a company on the country’s corporate blacklist, and what recourse they have to restore bad social credit.

-The State Administration for Market Regulation (SAMR) released two documents on the management of the social credit system, the Administrative Measures for Market Regulation of the Seriously Illegal and Dishonest Entities List (‘measures for violations’) and an announcement on the Administrative Measures for Market Regulation of Credit Restoration (‘measures for restoration’), on July 30 and August 1, respectively.
+The State Administration for Market Regulation (SAMR) released two documents on the management of the China social credit system, the Administrative Measures for Market Regulation of the Seriously Illegal and Dishonest Entities List (the ‘measures for violations’) and an announcement on the Administrative Measures for Market Regulation of Credit Restoration (the ‘credit restoration measures’), on July 30 and August 1, respectively.

 The measures for violation will go into effect on September 1, 2021, replacing the Interim Measures for the Administration of the List of Seriously Illegal and Dishonest Enterprises, which were released on December 30, 2015.

-The second document, the measures for restoration, extrapolate upon these provisions, revealing more details into the procedures for restoring a company’s social credit, and for removal from both the seriously dishonest entities list and the “list of enterprises with abnormal operations”.
+The second document, the credit restoration measures, extrapolates upon these provisions, revealing more details about the procedures for restoring a company’s social credit, and for removal from both the seriously dishonest entities list and the “list of enterprises with abnormal operations”.

 The list of enterprises with abnormal operations is a list that keeps track of companies that fail on administrative duties, such as filing annual reports and keeping registration information up to date, or that have engaged in fraudulent administrative practices, such as filing false documents or obscuring administrative information.
 This is different from the “seriously dishonest” entities list, which punishes companies for directly violating industry laws and regulations and engaging in fraudulent practices.